-You might be thinking, “What the hell is Crappie?”
+You might be thinking, “What the heck is Crappie?”
 It’s a fish from the sunfish family found in our waters here at Lake Erie.
 Right now there are plenty around in the channels.
 That means you can stand on your dock and catch fish.
 And it doesn’t taste crappy at all!
 In fact, it’s a very mild white fish, delicate and delicious.
 Try Cornmeal Crusted Crappie or any other fresh lake fish.

-One year in early April our friend Sue was catching them faster than Gar could clean them.
+One year in early April our friend Sue was catching Crappie faster than Gar could clean them.
 They used a five cent jig and the cheapest pole they owned and had more fun catching these fish than any other fishing trips with their expensive equipment!

 This fish is so delicate it needs to be handled gently so a light crust and a quick pan fry is a great way to prepare it.
 I decided to use a mixture of cornmeal and plain potato chips and crushed them together in a food processor so the coating would be nice and fine.
-You could use a blender or just smash them with something like the bottom of a frying pan.
+That’s where the idea for Cornmeal Crusted Crappie was born.

-You literally only need to cook the filets for a few minutes or so on each side, depending on their size.
+You literally only need to cook the filets for a minute or so on each side, depending on their size.
 Remove them immediately to a rack over a baking sheet.
 This helps any extra oil drain off and prevents the coating from getting soft.
 Season with salt while they’re hot.
 If you’re making a few batches, pop the baking sheet in a hot oven for a few minutes before serving to make sure they haven’t cooled down too much.

 Here’s the recipe:

 - 1½ - 2 lb fresh Lake Erie Crappie or other fresh local fish